alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/model.md

 ## Feature selection

 We have quite a few features available, but not all will lead to a significant improvement of the accuracy of the model.
-We will therefore begin by assessing the importance of the different features in an quantitative way, so that we include the minimum number needed to generate accurate predictions.
+We will therefore begin by assessing the importance of the different features in a quantitative way, so that we include the minimum number needed to generate accurate predictions.

 ### Correlation